ancJ29/nktu-j12/USER_GUIDE.md

 ## Getting Started

-### What is Credo?
+### What is CMngt?
-Credo is a business management application that helps you manage employees, purchase orders, deliveries, and other business operations.
+CMngt is a business management application that helps you manage employees, purchase orders, deliveries, and other business operations.
 The application works on both desktop computers and mobile devices.

 ### System Requirements
 - **Desktop**: Any modern web browser (Chrome, Firefox, Safari, Edge)